open-contracting-extensions/ocds_designContest_extension/README.md

 ## Examples

-An example with a single prize for a tender.
+A contracting process with a single prize.

 ```json
 {